medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 :::

-This file should export a function that accepts a `container` and `options` parameters. `container` is the dependency container that you can use to resolve services, such as the ScheduledJobService. `options` are the plugin’s options if this cron job is created in a plugin.
+This file should export a function that accepts a `container` and `options` parameters. `container` is the dependency container that you can use to resolve services, such as the ScheduledJobService. `options` are the plugin’s options if this scheduled job is created in a plugin.

-You then resolve the `ScheduledJobService` and use the `scheduledJobService.createCronJob` method to create the cron job.
+You then resolve the `ScheduledJobService` and use the `scheduledJobService.createCronJob` method to create the scheduled job.
 This method accepts four parameters:

-- The first parameter is a unique name to give to the cron job.
+- The first parameter is a unique name to give to the scheduled job.
 In the example above, you use the name `publish-products`;
-- The second parameter is an object which can be used to [pass data to the job](#pass-data-to-the-cron-job);
+- The second parameter is an object which can be used to [pass data to the job](#pass-data-to-the-scheduled-job);
-- The third parameter is the cron job expression pattern.
-In this example, it will execute the cron job once a day at 12 AM.
+- The third parameter is the scheduled job expression pattern.
+In this example, it will execute the scheduled job once a day at 12 AM.
 - The fourth parameter is the function to execute.
-This is where you add the code to execute once the cron job runs.
+This is where you add the code to execute once the scheduled job runs.
 In this example, you retrieve the draft products using the [ProductService](../../../references/services/classes/ProductService.md) and update the status of each of these products to `published`.

 :::tip

-You can see examples of cron job expression patterns on [crontab guru](https://crontab.guru/examples.html).
+You can see examples of scheduled job expression patterns on [crontab guru](https://crontab.guru/examples.html).

 :::

 ### Pass Data to the Cron Job

-To pass data to your cron job, you can add them to the object passed as a second parameter under the `data` property.
-This is helpful if you use one function to handle multiple cron jobs.
+To pass data to your scheduled job, you can add them to the object passed as a second parameter under the `data` property.
+This is helpful if you use one function to handle multiple scheduled jobs.

 For example: